-The rooftop slope is important in finding suitable rooftop for solar PV system installation because roofs that are too steep has lesser solar energy harvest [12].
+The rooftop slope is important in finding suitable rooftops for solar PV system installation because roofs that are too steep have lesser solar energy harvest [12].
 Structures with pitched roofs characterized by a slope not greater than 40° range have been disregarded while flat roofs have been considered suitable.
 The rooftop slope of the structures in the study area was determined using the slope map shown in Fig. 4.
-This map was generated using Slope Spatial Anaylyst Tool of ArcGIS with the DEM as the input raster layer.
+This map was generated using the Slope Spatial Analysis Tool of ArcGIS with the DEM as the input raster layer.

-The last criterion in finding the suitable structures for solar PV system installation is the rooftop orientation.
-Rooftop orientation has been assesed by means of the Calculated Metric ArcGIS tool.
+The last criterion in finding suitable structures for solar PV system installation is the rooftop orientation.
+Rooftop orientation has been assessed using the Calculated Metric ArcGIS tool.
 The rooftops that were considered suitable are only buildings oriented South (0°), precisely just the ones between South-East (-45°) and South-West (+45°).
 These orientations were selected because the north-facing rooftops in the northern hemisphere receive less sunlight [13].
-The DEM was also used as the input raster layer for the creation of rooftop orientation map shown in Fig. 5.
+The DEM was also used as the input raster layer for the creation of the rooftop orientation map shown in Fig. 5.